phongdk29101999/phongdk29101999/README.md

 ## Hi, I'm Kim Phong. 👋

 🏛　Hanoi University of Science and Technology. <br>
-🎓　I'm currently studying web development. <br>
+🎓　I'm currently working about mobile development. <br>

 ### About me: